All of the data collected throughout your career transfers.

 We get sent A LOT of questions about how we get from having a job- that we either hate or one that no longer meets our career ambitions, to landing a job or getting on the “right” career path that will make us happier in our lives.

-Today Gia Ganesh joins the conversation.
-Gia is our newest HTYC career coach and like many people that listen to the HTYC podcast, she didn’t always have her career figured out.
+Today Gia Ganesh joins the conversation about researching careers.
+Gia a coach with us here at HTYC and like many people that listen to the HTYC podcast, she didn't always have her career figured out.

 If you take a look at Gia's resume, it's quite impressive.
 She boasts two Masters degrees and began her career in the corporate space of Technology Project Management and moved on to Management Consulting before finally realizing that she thrived in a place that let her help people develop their full potential in work and life.